King of the Ring (1996): Preliminary matches

-The fourth match was between The Ultimate Warrior and Jerry Lawler.
+The fourth match was between Ultimate Warrior and Jerry Lawler.
 Lawler brought a scepter to the ring during his entrance.
 As Warrior was making his entrance, Lawler started attacking Warrior with the scepter and used many dirty tactics to weaken Warrior.
-Lawler tried to finish the match with a Piledriver but Warrior did not sell and began dominating Lawler with a series of clotheslines.
+Lawler tried to finish the match with a Piledriver, but Warrior did not sell and began dominating Lawler with a series of clotheslines.
 Warrior hit Lawler with a Running Shoulder Block and pinned him to win the match.

 The fifth match was between The Undertaker and Mankind.
 The Undertaker started the match by attacking Mankind with a Flying Clothesline.
 Undertaker followed with the "Old School".
 Mankind gained momentum by a Bodyslam.
 The action continued until it was carried onto outside.
 Mankind grabbed a chair to nail Undertaker with it but Undertaker kicked Mankind into the chair.
 The Undertaker backdropped Mankind into the ring and the two returned to the ring.
 Undertaker's manager Paul Bearer distracted the referee, allowing Undertaker to attack Mankind with a chair.
 Undertaker followed by a Big Boot and tried to finish the match by attempting a Tombstone Piledriver.
 Mankind slipped out of the move and hit a Swinging Neckbreaker.
 Mankind tried to finish The Undertaker with a Mandible Claw, but The Undertaker blocked the move and was kicked by Mankind.
 The action returned to the floor where Mankind smashed his elbow on Undertaker against the steel steps.
 He tried to attack Undertaker with a Diving Elbow Drop through the apron but Undertaker blocked the move with the chair.
 Mankind returned to the ring and hit Undertaker with a Piledriver.
 Mankind grabbed Undertaker's urn and tried to attack him with it, but Bearer snatched the urn from Mankind.
 Mankind focused on Undertaker and applied a Mandible Claw on Undertaker.
 Bearer tried to hit Mankind with the urn but Mankind pulled Undertaker to prevent from being hit and Undertaker was hit with the urn.
 This allowed Mankind to apply another Mandible Claw on Undertaker.
 As a result, Mankind was awarded the victory by TKO.